9 Benefits of Deadlifts

 The deadlift isn’t just for bodybuilders and hardcore gym-goers either.
 Deadlifts are a great way to improve your posture, leg strength, and grip strength all in one.

-Having a strong deadlift can translate to your everyday life in a major way.
+Having a strong deadlift benefits you and your everyday life in a major way.
 But, what are all the specific benefits of deadlifting?
 Keep reading and you’ll find out everything you need to know.

 What is a Deadlift?